Amereen/Designer-Handbag-Hub/README.md

 **Acknowledgments

-Inspiration for this app came from a desire to create a useful tool for consumers interested in keeping up with trendy designer handbags.
+Inspiration for this app came from a desire to create a useful app for consumers interested in keeping up with trendy designer handbags.